luna/luna-book/explorer.md

 The circle below the Explorer is called a node<span class="uiref">4</span>.
 It is a preview of the component you are going to create.
 You will learn more about nodes in the following chapter.

-> **[info] Improvements ahead!**
->
-> The Explorer is currently available only from within the data flow editor.
-It will be also integrated with the code editor in the future.

 ![](/assets/explorer.png)